Loading...

 Can you complain to SECU and SRM?

 Before filing a complaint, ask yourself the following questions.
-If your answer is yes to all of the questions, then your complaint should meet the criteria of SECU, SRM or both.
+If your answer is yes to all of the questions, then your complaint should meet the criteria of SECU, SRM, or both.
+If you have any questions about the process or these eligibility criteria, SECU and SRM welcome early contact (even before filing a complaint).
+They can be jointly emailed at project.concerns@undp.org.

-You can file a complaint if the issue relates to a project or programme that is:
+You can file a complaint if the issue relates to a project or programme that is funded, implemented, or otherwise supported by UNDP.

 The connection to UNDP does not need to be direct.
 UNDP may be working through partners (such as governments or NGOs), but if it has oversight, management, or support responsibilities, the project can still be eligible.

 Tip: If you are unsure whether UNDP is involved, you can describe what you know about the project and its funders.
-The accountability offices can help clarify whether the complaint falls within their mandate.
+SECU or SRM can help clarify whether the complaint falls within their mandate.

 UNDP’s mechanism accepts complaints from:

-- Individuals, groups or communities who are experiencing, or at risk of, environmental or social harm from a UNDP-supported activity.
+- Individuals, groups or communities who are experiencing, or at risk of, environmental or social harm from the UNDP-supported project or programme.

 - Authorized representatives (such as NGOs, lawyers, or community leaders) with written permission to act on behalf of those affected.

 Important: Complaints cannot be submitted anonymously, but you can request confidentiality regarding your identity or sensitive information.
-If you fear retaliation, clearly explain those risks in your complaint so protective measures can be considered.
+If you fear retaliation, explain those risks in your complaint (or reach out to SECU or SRM before filing) so protective measures can be considered.

-For SECU, your complaint must describe how UNDP’s actions (or failures to act) may have caused harm by violating its Social and Environmental Standards (SES) or related policies.
-A clear, plausible link between UNDP’s conduct and the harm is needed.
-You do not need to cite specific policies, but your explanation should make clear how UNDP’s actions (or failures to act) may have violated its responsibilities.
+For SECU, your complaint also needs to indicate that UNDP’s actions (or failures to act) may have caused or contributed to this environmental and social harm.
+A plausible link between UNDP’s conduct and the harm is needed.
+You do not need to cite specific policies, but it is helpful to identify, if possible, how the UNDP’s actions (or failures to act) may have violated its Social and Environmental Standards (SES) or other environmental and social commitments.

-For SRM, you only need to describe your concern and how you’d like it addressed.
+For SRM, you only need to describe your concern and, ideally, how you’d like it addressed.

 SECU, on the other hand, does not require you to have raised your concerns with the project team before filing.
 However, explaining any past efforts (or barriers you faced in trying) can help demonstrate your good faith attempts at raising issues and may support an investigation (by SECU).